MohammadParsaTheFirst/Music-Composer/README.md

 - Python
 - OpenCV
 - Jupyter Notebook
-  or you can use the matlab file in `..\Main' diretory.
+  or you can use the matlab file in `..\Main` diretory.
 ## Instructions
 Firslty, we implemented Template Matching.
 Then, we identified notes for the songs: `Twinkle, Twinkle, Little Star` , `Ava Maria`, `Polyushka Polie`, and `jane-maryam`  and provide the corresponding outputs.
 You can see the note' files in the images file: `..\images`.